psingarakannan/expense-management/README.md

 # expense-management
-To manage the household expenses
+To manage the household expenses and savings